 Tip: Orchestrators are added with discover and monitor responsibilities.
-You can de-select one of
+You can deselect one of these options, if needed.

 6. Highlight a row and click Remove to remove the orchestrator from the orchestrator pool.
 The orchestrator will be returned to the default orchestrator pool.